-Lighting and lamps: Knowledge of all types and applications of luminaires, ratings, requirements for occupancies, special provisions, clearances, and other requirements.
+Lighting and lamps: Knowledge of all types and applications of lighting types, ratings, requirements for occupancies, special provisions, clearances, and other requirements.
 Includes load calculations for lighting.

-State laws, rules and code amendments: Knowledge of Public Act 217 of 1956, as amended (Electrical Administrative Act) and Public Act 230 of 1972, as amended (Construction Code Act) which includes Part 8 rules for adoption and amending the National Electrical Code.
+State laws, rules and code amendments: Knowledge of Act 407 of 2016, as amended (Skilled Trades Regulation Act) and Act 230 of 1972, as amended (Construction Code Act) which includes Part 8 rules for adoption and amending the National Electrical Code.
 Also be familiar with the current edition of the Michigan Residential Code.
-The MRC will apply to one and two-family dwellings, and single-family townhouses not over three floors with direct access to the outside.
+The MRC will apply to one and two-family dwellings.
 A copy of the MRC can be obtained directly from the Bureau of Construction Codes.
-At this time the MRC is not required for the exam.

-Advanced Electrical Fundamentals and Equations: The following is a brief review of electrical terms, principles and equations useful in performing the function of a master electrician.
-All master electricians should know the following equations.
-Applications of these equations will be discussed in the following pages.
-Also refer to the Journey Electrician Study Guide for additional discussion of fundamentals that should be known prior to taking a master electrician examination.
+Advanced Electrical Fundamentals and Formulas:

+The following is a brief review of electrical terms, principles and formulas useful in performing the function of a master electrician.
+All master electricians should know the following formulas.
+Applications of these formulas will be discussed in the following pages.

+Also refer to the Journey Electrician Study Guide (Tech Note 105) for additional discussion of fundamentals that should be known prior to taking a master electrician examination.

-Ohm's Law: Voltage = Current × Resistance E = I × R
+Ohm's Law: Voltage = Current

+$$\times$$

+Resistance $E = I \times R$

 Voltage Drop: If the objective is to figure voltage drop for a circuit there are two wires for a single-phase circuit and three wires for a 3-phase circuit.
-If the total voltage drop for the circuit is needed, use the following equations where the resistance of the conductor is looked-up in Table 8 of the Code.
+If the total voltage drop for the circuit is needed use the following formulas where the resistance of the conductor is looked-up in Table 8 of the NEC.
 The letter R is the resistance of one wire supplying the load, and I is the current in one wire supplying the load.
+(See Tech Note 227).

-Single-phase: Voltage Drop = $2 \times I \times R$ Three-phase: Voltage Drop = $1.73 \times I \times R$
+Single-phase: Voltage Drop = $$2 \times I \times R$$

+Three-phase: Voltage Drop = $$1.73 \times I \times R$$

-The resistance of a conductor is simply the resistivity (K) times the length of conductor (L) divided by the cross-sectional area (A) of the conductor where cross-sectional area is in circular mils (cmil) and can be found in Table 8 of the Code.
+The resistance of a conductor is simply the resistivity (K) times the length of conductor (L) divided by the cross-sectional area (A) of the conductor where cross-sectional area is in circular mils and can be found in Table 8 of the NEC.
 Recommended values of K to use in a calculation of resistance of a conductor at typical operating temperatures are as follows: